RenegadePlatypus/Sentiment-Analysis/README.md

 3. Download the csv file.
 Link:- https://drive.google.com/drive/folders/1de1HyVhw1RYX6tX6K9q3zyPERix99i46?usp=sharing

-4. Upload the file in your IDE
+4. Upload the csv file in your IDE

 5. Run all the commands(It may take some time since calculating results for a large no. of values, however, the values can be modified as and when required.
 Default is 5000)